dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ```
     Which returns something similar to:

     > **Note**: Sometimes this fails.
-If you get an error, double check your parameters, but even if they are correct, simply running the command a second or third time may work.
+If you get an error, double check your parameters, **but even if they are correct, simply running the command a second or third time may work**.

     ```text
     [ powerbi ] Found dataset!